-Losartan and Hydrochlorothiazide are combined together in this medicine.
+Losartan and Hydrochlorothiazide are combined in this medicine.
 This medicine helps to keep your blood pressure under control.

 Take Losartan + Hydrochlorothiazide exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.